Faiyum Oasis: History

-When the Mediterranean Sea was a hot, dry hollow near the end of the Messinian Salinity Crisis in the late Miocene, Faiyum was a dry hollow, and the Nile flowed past it at the bottom of a canyon (which was 8000 ft deep or more where Cairo is today).
+When the Mediterranean Sea was a hot, dry hollow near the end of the Messinian Salinity Crisis in the late Miocene, Faiyum was a dry hollow, and the Nile flowed past it at the bottom of a canyon, which was 8000 ft deep or more where Cairo is today.
 After the Mediterranean reflooded at the end of the Miocene, the Nile canyon became an arm of the sea reaching inland further than Aswan.
-Over geological time that sea arm gradually filled with silt and became the Nile valley.
+Over geological time that sea arm gradually filled with silt and became the Nile Valley.

-Eventually the Nile valley bed silted up high enough to let the Nile periodically overflow into the Faiyum Hollow forming a lake.
+Eventually, the Nile valley bed silted up high enough to let the Nile periodically overflow into the Faiyum Hollow, forming a lake.
 The lake is first recorded from about 3000 BC, around the time of Menes (Narmer).
 However, for the most part, it would only be filled with high flood waters.
-The lake was bordered by neolithic settlements, and the town of Crocodilopolis grew up on the south where the higher ground created a ridge.
+Neolithic settlements bordered the lake, and the town of Crocodilopolis (now Faiyum) grew up on the south where the higher ground created a ridge.

-In 2300 BC, the waterway from the Nile river to the natural lake was widened and deepened to make a canal which is now known as the Bahr Yussef.
+In 2300 BC, the waterway from the Nile River to the natural lake was widened and deepened to make a canal now known as the Bahr Yussef.
 This canal fed into the lake.
 This was meant to serve three purposes: control the flooding of the Nile, regulate the water level of the Nile during dry seasons, and serve the surrounding area with irrigation.
-There is evidence of ancient Egyptian pharaohs of the twelfth dynasty using the natural lake of Faiyum as a reservoir to store surpluses of water for use during the dry periods.
-The immense waterworks undertaken by the ancient Egyptian pharaohs of the twelfth dynasty to transform the lake into a huge water reservoir gave the impression that the lake itself was an artificial excavation, as reported by classic geographers and travellers.
+There is evidence the pharaohs of the Twelfth Dynasty of Egypt used the natural lake of Faiyum as a reservoir to store surpluses of water for use during the dry periods.
+The immense waterworks undertaken by the ancient Egyptian pharaohs of the twelfth dynasty to transform the lake into a vast water reservoir gave the impression that the lake was an artificial excavation, as classic geographers and travellers reported.
 The lake was eventually abandoned due to the nearest branch of the Nile dwindling in size from 230 BC.

 Faiyum was known to the ancient Egyptians as the twenty-first nome of Upper Egypt, Atef-Pehu ("Northern Sycamore").
-In ancient Egyptian times, its capital was Sh-d-y-t (usually written "Shedyt"), called by the Greeks Crocodilopolis, and refounded by Ptolemy II as Arsinoe.
+Its capital was Sh-d-y-t (usually written "Shedyt"), called by the Greeks Crocodilopolis, and refounded by Ptolemy II Philadelphus as Arsinoe.